DataDrover214530/JavaWebServices/README.md

 # JavaWebServices
-First go at writing and consuming REST and SOAP services in Java
+First go at writing and consuming REST and SOAP services in Java - zip file for safe keeping.